Jabari Smith Jr. NBA Preview vs. the Nuggets

 - Smith is responsible for attempting 12.0% of his team's field goal attempts this season with 10.5 per game.

-- The Rockets average the fewest possessions per game with 100.1.
-His opponents, the Nuggets, have a middling offensive tempo, ranking 19th with 99.6 possessions per contest.

-- Allowing 108.8 points per contest, the Nuggets are the seventh-ranked team in the league on defense.
+- The Nuggets are the seventh-best defensive squad in the NBA, conceding 108.9 points per game.

-- Conceding 42.3 rebounds per game, the Nuggets are the sixth-ranked team in the NBA.
+- On the boards, the Nuggets are ranked eighth in the NBA, allowing 42.6 rebounds per contest.

-- The Nuggets allow 24.6 assists per game, sixth-ranked in the NBA.
+- The Nuggets are the ninth-ranked team in the NBA, conceding 24.8 assists per game.

-- The Nuggets concede 10.4 made 3-pointers per contest, second-ranked in the NBA.
+- The Nuggets allow 10.4 made 3-pointers per contest, second-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!